kirbyj/praatdet/README.md

 The user may or may not have accompying TextGrids where regions of interest have been indicated.
 In the interest of file management simplicity, **praatdet** keeps just one (potentially user-corrected) PointProcess per file, but permits the user to only annotate/display Oq values for a particular region.
 For example, you may have a file containing a single word, segmented into onset, nucleus, and coda.
 In the first instance you may just want to determine Oq for the nucleus, but perhaps later you decide you are interested in the nasal coda as well.
 Since a single PointProcess object is associated with each EGG file, you can edit the detected peaks for the coda region while retaining your previous edits of the nucleus.
 For more details, see the [EXAMPLES](EXAMPLES.md) document.

-From the user's perspective, the most important script is ```oqmaster.praat```.
+From the user's perspective, the most important script is ```praatdet.praat```.
 All other scripts simply encapsulate different aspects of the workflow.

 ### Requirements
 - **praatdet** assumes your filenames contain useful metadata about the token (e.g. speaker code, gender, token number, etc.).
 These will be parsed based on a user-defined delimiter and included in the [output file](#output) as generic columns named *var1, var2...*.